MissVeronica/um-happy-birthday/README.md

 ### Version 2.3.0
 1. Birthday Cake with Candles at the celebrants Profile pages after Profile user name
 2. Display of Birthday Cake with Candles disabled for Accounts denying Birthday greetings emails.
+### Version 2.4.0
+1. New Shortcode for User display of today's birthdays.

 ## References
 1. WP Cron:  https://developer.wordpress.org/plugins/cron/